Manage Banner placements

 When you create placements in your app or website, your app sends a request to Braze to fetch Banner messages for each placement.

-• You can request up to 10 placements per user session.
+- You can request up to 10 placements per refresh request.

-• If more than 10 placements are requested in a session, only the first 10 are returned; the rest are dropped.
+- If more than 10 placements are requested in a refresh, only the first 10 are returned; the rest are dropped.

-For example, an app might request three placements during a single session: homepage_promo, cart_abandonment, and seasonal_offer.
+For example, an app might request three placements in a refresh request: homepage_promo, cart_abandonment, and seasonal_offer.
 Each request returns the most relevant Banner for that placement.

 Prerequisites